UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 1. The read identifier
 2. The sequence of the read itself
 3. An alternate line for the identifier (commonly left blank as just a + symbol acting as a placeholder)
-4. The quality scores for each position along the read as a series of ascii text characters.
+4. The quality scores for each position along the read as a series of ASCII text characters.
 Let’s have a brief look at each of these lines and what they mean.

 ### 1. The read identifier
 {:.no_toc}